First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Introduction

 In this work, we demonstrate that the atomic structures of C-N, C-N-Si, C-N-O, and C-N-Si-O defect stochiometries showing the lowest formation energy and largest binding energy possess electronic and optical properties in reasonable agreement with the experimental findings on the N-lines.
-Moreover, these color centers are isoelectronic to the T-center, and as such, all possess a spin-doublet ground state.
+Moreover, these color centers are isoelectronic to the T-center, and as such, all possess an electron-spin doublet ground state.